CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Related Work

 \subsection{Addressing Data Imbalance Problem}

-Class imbalance is a common problem in previous engagement detection datasets \cite{gupta2016daisee, kaur2018prediction}.
-Severe imbalances can lead to overfitting on minority classes, impeding the model to generalize to unseen data.
-Prior works design better loss such as class-balance cross-entropy loss, class-balance focal loss \cite{mehta2022three}, and LDAM Loss \cite{cao2019learning} to solve the problem.
+Class imbalance is the most critical feature in previous engagement detection datasets \cite{gupta2016daisee, kaur2018prediction}.
+Severe imbalance can lead to overfitting, impeding the model to generalize to unseen data.
+Prior works attempted to solve this problem by loss designs such as class-balance cross-entropy, class-balance focal loss \cite{mehta2022three}, and LDAM Loss \cite{cao2019learning}.

-Another method commonly used in Facial Expression Recognition for handling data imbalance is the Deep Metric Learning (DML) approach.
-DML is used to constrain the embedding space to obtain well-discriminated deep features and maximize the similarity between features of the same class. \citet{liao2021deep} implemented Center Loss to reduce the distance between the learned feature of data and the mean of features of the belonged class.
-Rank loss \cite{wang2019bootstrap} was used to regularize the average representation of each class and encourage ordinal relationships.
-Triplet loss \cite{copur2022engagement} was adopted to separate engage features and disengage features.
-DML has shown its importance in addressing the problem of intra-class variations and inter-class similarities in engagement detection.
+Deep Metric Learning (DML) is common in Facial Expression Recognition to handle data imbalance.
+DML is used to constrain the embedding space to obtain well-discriminated deep features and maximize the similarity between features of the same class. \citet{liao2021deep} implemented Center Loss to reduce the embeddings distance from the same class. \citet{wang2019bootstrap} designed Rank Loss to regularize the average embedding of each class and encourage the ordinal relationship. \citet{copur2022engagement} utilized Triplet Loss to separate engage and disengage features.
+DML has shown its importance in handling intra-class variations and inter-class similarities in engagement detection.